dzen03/web-labs/lab4/README.md

 # EJB + Angular + *bootstrap (voluntarily)*

-Bootstrap just to easier optimise for different screen sizes.
+Bootstrap just for easier optimisation for different screen sizes.

 You need to fix **all TODOs** (```back/.../persistance.xml``` - database url and a couple of files in ```front``` - server url).